AnushaMeka/DecissionTrees-CART/README.md

 Select the feature for splitting with high information gain(without having same number of positives and negatives in 'yes' and 'no' branches).

 Performance Evaluation:

-Regression - I have used R-squared
+Regression - I have used R-squared.

-Classification - I have used Accuracy
+Classification - I have used Accuracy.